Historically informed performance: Harpsichord

 A variety of once obsolete keyboard instruments such as the clavichord and the harpsichord have been revived, as they have particular importance in the performance of Early music.
 Before the evolution of the symphony orchestra led by a conductor, Renaissance and Baroque orchestras were commonly directed from the harpsichord; the director would lead by playing continuo, which would provide a steady, harmonic structure upon which the other instrumentalists would embellish their parts.
 Many religious works of the era made similar use of the pipe organ, often in combination with a harpsichord.
 Historically informed performances frequently make use of keyboard-led ensemble playing.

 Composers such as François Couperin, Domenico Scarlatti, Girolamo Frescobaldi, and Johann Sebastian Bach wrote for the harpsichord, clavichord, and organ.

-Among the foremost modern players of the harpsichord are Robert Hill, Igor Kipnis, Ton Koopman, Wanda Landowska, Gustav Leonhardt, Trevor Pinnock, Skip Sempé, Andreas Staier, Colin Tilney, and Christophe Rousset.
+Among the foremost modern players of the harpsichord are Ralph Kirkpatrick, Scott Ross, Karl Richter, Alan Curtis, William Christie, Christopher Hogwood, Robert Hill, Igor Kipnis, Ton Koopman, Bob van Asperen, Wanda Landowska, Davitt Moroney, Kenneth Gilbert, Gustav Leonhardt, Pieter-Jan Belder, Trevor Pinnock, Skip Sempé, Andreas Staier, Colin Tilney, and Christophe Rousset.

 Fortepiano

 During the second half of the 18th century, the harpsichord was gradually replaced by the earliest pianos.
 As the harpsichord went out of fashion, many were destroyed; indeed, the Paris Conservatory is notorious for having used harpsichords for firewood during the French Revolution and Napoleonic times.
-Although names were originally interchangeable, we now use 'fortepiano' to indicate the earlier, smaller style of piano, with the more familiar 'pianoforte' used to describe the larger instruments approaching modern designs from around 1830.
+Although names were originally interchangeable, the term 'fortepiano' now indicates the earlier, smaller style of piano, with the more familiar 'pianoforte' used to describe the larger instruments approaching modern designs from around 1830.
 In the 20th and 21st centuries, the fortepiano has enjoyed a revival as a result of the trend for historically informed performance, with the works of Haydn, Mozart, Beethoven and Schubert now often played on fortepiano.
 Increasingly, the early to mid 19th century pianos of Pleyel, Érard, Streicher and others are being used to recreate the soundscape of Romantic composers such as Chopin, Liszt and Brahms.

+Many keyboard players who specialise in the harpsichord also specialise in the fortepiano and other period instruments.
+Some keyboardists renowned for their fortepiano playing are Ronald Brautigam, Kristian Bezuidenhout, Melvyn Tan, Steven Lubin, Bart van Oort, Gary Cooper, Viviana Sofronitsky, Paul Badura-Skoda, Ingrid Haebler, Robert Levin, Alexei Lubimov, Malcolm Bilson and Tobias Koch.